 Evidence in Divorce Cases

 As with any other area of law, evidence in divorce cases is highly important.
-At Plog & Stein, our Denver divorce lawyers understand that the stakes are high in any family law proceeding.
+At Plog & Stein, our lawyers understand that the stakes are high in any family law proceeding.
 People are often dealing with emotionally charged matters, such as custody and visitation, child support, alimony, and the division of valuable assets.
 You can rest assured that we understand the nuances of this area of law, including the types of evidence that may be useful to build and strengthen your case.